chrissilb/escframework/README.md

 * In project right click on "pom.xml" - Run As - Maven install

 ## Usage
-see https://gwasch.de/escframework.php - "Folien" (only available in German so far)
+See https://gwasch.de/escframework.php - "Folien" (only available in German so far)

 ## Next Steps
 * Provide DemoLibrary